iamkdraj/iamkdraj.github.io/content/Miscellaneous/Indian Writers PYQs.md

+---
+title: Category 3: An Acquaintance with Major Indian Writers in English
+tags:
+  - miscellaneous
+  - period-study
+  - questions
+---

 ## Category 3: An Acquaintance with Major Indian Writers in English

 #### Q. 1 (TSS-24): The Sahitya Akademi Award winning work ‘The Shadow Lines’ was written by-